Company Compliances made easy

 An executive director is the full-time working director of the company.
 They look after the affairs of the company and have a higher responsibility towards the company.
 They need to be diligent and careful in all their dealings.

 A non-executive director is a non-working director and is not involved in the everyday working of the company.
 They might participate in the planning or policy-making process and challenge the executive directors to come up with decisions that are in the best interest of the company.

 A managing director means a director entrusted with the substantial powers of management of the company by virtue of the articles of a company, agreement with the company, resolution passed in the company general meeting or by the board of directors.

 The liability of a director arises because of his position as officers or agents of the Company and also for being the trustees and having a fiduciary relationship with Company and its shareholders.
 Since a company and its Director are two separate entities, a Director does not have personal liabilities on behalf of a company.
 Though, under certain scenarios (mentioned below), a Director might be held liable:

-- Misstatement in company’s prospectus: Civil liability could be imposed on the directors for any false statement in company’s prospectus if he was the Director while issuing of the prospectus, unless:
+Civil liability could be imposed on the directors for any false statement in the company’s prospectus if he was the Director while issuing the prospectus, unless:

-- Debts of the Company: Usually, a director isn’t liable personally for any of the debt of a company until and unless fraud on part of Director could be established.
+Usually, a director isn’t liable personally for any of the debt of a company until and unless fraud on part of the Director could be established.